younesDev00/InformationSystems/Report.md

 #### Inbound Call
 As an inbound caller I want to provide basic details about my enquiry so that I can clarify my intentions

-As a repeat customer with recent sales history I want to be prioritised when making an inbound call so that I am more likely to make a purchase.
+As a repeat customer with recent sales history I want to be prioritized when making an inbound call so that I am more likely to make a purchase.

 #### Calls